j-bernardi/gaussian_processing_learn/cmd_prediction/README.md

-This folder contains scripts that can:
+# Optimise
-1) find/predict the position of an optimal point (and its value) from an (incomplete) datafile with n dimensions within user-set bounds (optimise), or
+Find/predict the position of an optimal point (and its value) from an (incomplete) dataset with n dimensions within user-set bounds

-2) predict the value of a data point specified by the user based on a data set of dimensions and values passed in a datafile (predict).

-Datafile should be white-space delimited with n dimensions and the dependent variable as the final column.
-Rows (ie data) seperated by \n
-May contain headers (optionally)- scripts will utilise headers (ie text as first row) to print useful visual results, else will default.

-1) optimise:
+## Usage
 From cmd, call:
 	python prediction_processes/optimise path/to/datafile_name.txt arguments

-	optional usage (arguments):
+Optional arguments:
         i) print to file:
 		use 'y' as first argument if the optimisation path is required to be output in a file- useful for visual plotting
        		eg: